Surgical Pathology Fellowship rotations are divided into four-week blocks. A typical rotation schedule includes:

 Sent-in consultation service

 Fellows are responsible for reviewing previously obtained biopsy and surgical material of Mayo Clinic patients.
-This rotation includes interaction with most of the anatomic pathologists in the Mayo Clinic practice and includes a strong quality assurance program.
+This rotation includes interaction with most of the anatomic pathologists and includes a strong quality assurance program.

 Mayo Clinic receives approximately 60,000 outside consultations every year.
 On this rotation, fellows manage approximately 12 consults a day from different specialties with graduating degrees of responsibility.

 - Bone and soft tissue pathology